tom832/Classification_of_Substrate_Orders_in_Reaction_Kinetics/README.md

 ## Training and Evaluation on Test data
-- `python ag_train.py`, parameters are as follows:
+- `python ag_train.py`, parameters are as follows, or you can use `ag_train.sh` to train the models with different parameters.
 ```
 >> python ag_train.py -h